Why is the project discovery phase so vital?

-The following guest article about discovery phase is written by Maya Kirianova, DDI development.
+The following guest article about the discovery phase is written by Maya Kirianova, DDI development.
 Maya is a tech enthusiast with expertise in startups.

-The prerequisite of successful software development is consideration and elaboration of each project phase from idea to closure.
+The prerequisite of successful software development is a consideration and elaboration of each project phase from idea to closure.
 Though it seems to be obvious, the statistics are poor:

 - 17% result in the collapse of the organization;